ziadat69/SystemAdmin-in-Redhat/README.md

  - Create, copy, move, and remove files and directories.
  - Make multiple file names reference the same file using hard links and symbolic (or "soft") links.
  - Efficiently run commands affecting many files by using pattern matching features of the Bash shell.
+# 3)Getting Help in Red Hat Enterprise Linux
+  - Reading Manual Pages
+  - Resolve problems by using local help systems.
+  - Find information in local Linux system manual pages.
+  - Find information from local documentation Info.
+# 4) Creating, Viewing, and Editing Text Files
+   Create, view, and edit text files from command output or in a text editor.
+   - Save command output or errors to a file with shell redirection, and process command output through multiple command-line programs with pipes.
+   - Create and edit text files using the vim editor.
+   - Use shell variables to help run commands, and edit Bash startup scripts to set shell and environment variables to modify the behavior of the shell and programs run from the shell.